-Although this is the first Batman videogame released for the PC, it’s also the second Batman game ever made (the first one being Jon Ritman’s Batman, published in 1986, also by Ocean, but never released for PC).
-These two games, along with Batman: the Movie, are part of Ocean’s Batman game trilogy.
+Although this is the first Batman videogame released for the PC, it’s also the 2nd Batman game ever made (the 1st one being Jon Ritman’s Batman, published in 1986, also by Ocean, but never released for PC).
+These 2 games, along with Batman: The Movie, are part of Ocean’s Batman game trilogy.

 But it’s about time to boot this bat-sucker:

-The game is divided in two independently bootable sections: A Bird in the Hand, where Batman must stop Penguin’s robot penguin army and A Fete Worse than Death, where Batman must find and disarm the Joker’s bombs and then find and save Robin.
-In each section, we’re treated to probably the worst title screen I’ve ever seen.
+The game is divided into 2 independently bootable sections: A Bird in the Hand, where Batman must stop Penguin’s robot penguin army and A Fete Worse than Death, where Batman must find and disarm the Joker’s bombs and save Robin.
+In each section, we’ve treated to probably the worst title screen I’ve ever seen.
 When I first saw it, I thought it was a pre-title screen.
-And I recommend reading the manual before playing as it not only has the backstory but also explain the menu icons and the control scheme.
+And I recommend reading the manual before playing as it not only has the backstory but also explains the menu icons and the control scheme.

 You use the directional arrows (or pad, if you’re using a joystick) to move Batman and an action button along with the arrows to fight, grab objects and access the menu.
 In the menu, you can check Batman’s health at the bottom (where it slowly turns into a skull), your progress percentage on top, your inventory on the sides and other options in the middle.
 Like I said before, I recommend reading the manual to understand the meaning of each menu icon.

-One of the first objects you can grab is the batarang, which I highly recommend because it’s the best way to confront the enemies.
-And talking about the enemies, there isn’t a lot of variety (usually henchmen and smaller enemies, apart from the Joker and Penguin) and every time you defeat one, another one appears when returning to the some panel.
-Unless you need to get food from enemies, most of the times is just easier to avoid them and concentrate on solving the puzzles.
+One of the 1st objects you can grab is the Batarang, which I highly recommend because it’s the best weapon against enemies.
+And talking about the enemies, there isn’t a lot of variety (usually henchmen and smaller enemies, apart from the Joker and Penguin) and every time you defeat one, another one appears when returning to some panel.
+Unless you need to get food from enemies, most of the times are just easier to avoid them and concentrate on solving the puzzles.

 And of course, if your health reaches zero, it’s back to the start of the section.
 There isn’t a save option nor checkpoints throughout the game.
 And I did found a point of no-return near the end of one of the sections.
-Meaning that if you reach that point and you don’t have the necessary objects to finish said section and enough health left for it, you might as well restart the entire section.
-At least, every time you solve a puzzle, you can drop the object used because you won’t need it again.
+Meaning that if you reach that point and you don’t have the necessary objects to finish said section and/or enough health left, you might as well restart the entire section.
+At least, every time you solve a puzzle, you can drop the object used to solve it because you won’t need it again.

-The title music isn’t bad but because it’s in a continuous loop, it gets old very fast and I don’t blame you for turning it off in the menu screen.
-The sound effects are almost non-existent, with some sounds when using the objects correctly when solving puzzles and the sound effects during the action.
+The title music isn’t bad but because it’s in a continuous loop, it gets old very fast and I don’t blame you for turning it off on the menu screen.
+The sound effects are almost non-existent, with some sounds when using the objects correctly when solving puzzles and when fighting enemies.

-So, in conclusion, Batman: The Caped Crusader is a game that although it had a good success when released (mainly because there was only one other Batman game), it aged quite poorly.
+So, in conclusion, Batman: The Caped Crusader is a game that although it had good success when released (mainly because there was only one other Batman game around), aged quite poorly.
 It isn’t very action-focused, with the real focus on the puzzles.
-Yes, I know that Batman is DCU’s greatest detective, but he’s still a superhero and I think there should be more action in the game (ironically, this wouldn’t be the last Batman game with puzzle elements, and I’m not talking about the Arkham series).
+Yes, I know that Batman is the world’s greatest detective, but he’s still a superhero and I think there should be a more action-oriented game (ironically, this wouldn’t be the last Batman game with puzzle elements, and I’m not talking about the Arkham series).
 And the constant debilitating health is an unnecessary feature.
-Some of the puzzles are hard as they get without the need to add more frustration to it.
+Some of the puzzles are as hard as they are without the need to add more frustration to them.

 I hope you’ve enjoyed the review and I hope you have a great Batman Day.
 Until then, prowl the night and keep on playing!